Dr. Miami: Career

 In 2003, Salzhauer opened his own practice in Bal Harbour, Florida, and six years later moved to a new five-story building there.
 He told a reporter for Miami New Times in 2012, that "marketing makes the world go 'round,'" and that he courted the publicity of controversy.

 Salzhauer authored a children's book in 2008 titled My Beautiful Mother, which focused on a young girl whose mother undergoes a tummy tuck, a nose job, and breast augmentation.
 Salzhauer and the book were criticized for promoting elective cosmetic surgery and for a line that suggests that mother's new nose will "be prettier."
 Child psychologist Elizabeth Berger has noted that while an explanatory book will be helpful for children, it "can be difficult for small kids to understand."
 Salzhauer defended the book, saying that he wrote it to help parents explain such surgeries to their children.

 In 2009, Salzhauer published a virtual plastic surgery iPhone application that allowed users to tweak photographs of themselves to simulate operations.
 The New York Times commented that the results were "worthy of a fun-house mirror."

 In 2012, Salzhauer caused controversy within the Orthodox Jewish community after producing a video titled "Jewcan Sam" with the Jewish punk band The Groggers.
 The video features a young Jewish man who undergoes rhinoplasty at the request of his girlfriend.
 The American Society of Plastic Surgeons initiated an ethics investigation as a result, and both Salzhauer and the band were accused of playing into Jewish stereotypes.

 Salzhauer is also active on social media posting under his nickname "Dr. Miami."
 Apart from using Instagram and Twitter, the surgeon is also active on Snapchat's story mode, where he posts videos of cosmetic surgeries.
 As of 2016, he had around a million followers on Snapchat.
 Salzhauer is also active on TikTok, where he has 2.7 million followers as of 2023.

 In 2016, Salzhauer was nominated for the eighth annual Shorty Award in the Snapchatter of the year category.
 He came in second place, losing to DJ Khaled.
 That same year, WE TV announced a reality television series, Dr. Miami, starring Salzhauer.
 The series premiered on March 31, 2017, and ran for six episodes on WE TV.

 In 2017, Salzhauer and recording artist Adam Barta released a song called "Flawless".
 The song reached #24 on the Billboard dance/electronic digital chart, #9 on iTunes dance singles chart, and #32 on the Billboard hot club dance chart.

-In 2020, Salzhauer's documentary, They Call Me Dr. Miami (directed by Jean-Simon Chartier) was released on Discovery+.
+In 2020, Salzhauer's documentary, They Call Me Dr. Miami (directed by Jean-Simon Chartier from Québec) was released on Discovery+.

 In 2025, a start-up venture co-founded by Salzhauer, Bliss Aesthetics, raised $17.5 million to bring artificial intelligence to cosmetic surgery.
 The company was founded to use AI to connect patients with plastic surgeons and visualize potential results for cosmetic procedures.
 Salzhauer assumed the position of Chief Medical Officer.